 No, there are no legal online casinos available in South Dakota.
 When it comes to online slots, sweepstakes casino sites like Funzpoints and social casino sites like Chumba Casino and Luckyland Slots provide a legal sort of loophole and do welcome players from South Dakota.
 However, there are no legal real-money options for online slots in the state.

-Sweepstakes casinos and social casinos will seem very familiar to those who play online casinos for real money.
+Sweepstakes casinos and social casino apps will seem very familiar to those who play online casinos for real money.
 The registration, gameplay, and experience will be very familiar.
 The key difference is the legal tender and the payout.
 Instead of buying chips or betting with money, players use two virtual currencies.
 One allows you to play games for fun, but with no possibility of winning actual money.
 The other, equivalent to a free sweepstakes entry, allows you to redeem winnings for cash prizes.

 Can you gamble online in South Dakota?